-A long-term receivable of \$108,513 (2015 - \$105,640) has resulted from the recording of sick leave and post-retirement benefits.
+A long-term receivable of \$110,392 (2016 - \$108,513) has resulted from the recording of sick leave and post-retirement benefits.
 Funding for these costs continues to be provided by the City as benefit costs are paid and the City continues to be responsible for the benefit liabilities of administration staff that may be incurred by the Centre.

 The Centre also makes contributions to the Ontario Municipal Employees Retirement System (OMERS), which is a multi-employer plan, on behalf of most of its employees.
 The Plan is a defined benefit plan, which specifies the amount of retirement benefit to be received by the employees based on the length of service and rates of pay.
-Employer contributions to this pension plan amounted to \$26,903 in 2016 (2015 - \$30,899).
+Employer contributions to this pension plan amounted to \$27,861 in 2017 (2016 - \$26,903).

-The most recent actuarial valuation of the OMERS plan as at December 31, 2016 indicates the Plan is not fully funded and the Plan's December 31, 2016 financial statements indicate a deficit of \$5.72 billion (less an additional \$3.379 billion of deferred gains that must be recognized over the next four years).
+The most recent actuarial valuation of the OMERS plan as at December 31, 2017 indicates the Plan is in a surplus position and the Plan's December 31, 2017 financial statements indicate a net surplus of \$605 million (a deficit of \$5.403 billion netted against unrecognized investment returns of \$6.008 billion that will be recognized over the next four years).
 The Plan's management is monitoring the adequacy of the contributions to ensure that future contributions together with the Plan assets and future investment earnings will be sufficient to provide for all future benefits.
-At this time, the Centre's contributions accounted for 0.0015% of the Plan's total employer contributions.
+At this time, the Centre's contributions accounted for 0.0014% of the Plan's total employer contributions.
 Additional contributions, if any, required to address the Centre's proportionate share of the deficit will be expensed during the period incurred.